Emilmoldovan24/Tue-Tweet/README.md

 ### Users
 * Authentication and Email validation.
 * Can Add Tweets, Comments, Likes, Retweets.
-* Can Delete/Edit Tweets, Comments, Retweets.
+* Can Delete Tweets, Comments, Retweets.
-* Can update Tweets, Comments, Retweets.
+* Can Edit Tweets, Comments, Retweets.
 * Get notifications when someone comment, retweet or like tweet or follow.
 * Can add Images to Tweets.
 * Can hide Tweets from public.